nickklos10/SerieA_Machine_Learning_Predictions_2025/README.md

 - Serie_A_Managers.ipynb: Scrapes manager data for Serie A teams, including matches managed, seasons, titles, and points per match (PPM).
 Saves the data as serie_a_coaches.csv.

 - Serie_A_ML_Final.ipynb: Builds and trains a machine learning model using neural networks to predict team performance metrics, including points, victories, goals scored, goals conceded, and final standings.

+## Technologies Used

+- Python 3.9
+- Pandas for data manipulation.
+- Requests and BeautifulSoup for web scraping.
+- Scikit-learn for scaling and evaluation metrics.
+- TensorFlow/Keras for machine learning modeling.
+- SHAP for model explainability and feature importance.

+## Modeling

+The model uses a neural network with multiple input features, such as:

+- Squad size, average age, number of foreigners.
+- Market values of the team and player transfers.
+- Manager experience and points per match.

+Two models are built:

+- Main Model: Predicts performance metrics for all teams.
+- Limited Teams Model: Trains specifically on teams with less historical data to handle overfitting issues.

+## SHAP Analysis

+The SHAP library is used to analyze the impact of features on predictions.
+Important features like team market value, manager, and transfer fees are visualized to understand how they influence team performance predictions.

+## Dataset

+The datasets are aggregated from multiple sources:

+- Serie A transfers: Player movement in and out of teams.
+- Team statistics: Squad size, age, foreigners, market value.
+- Manager data: Manager history for each club.
+- Team performance: Wins, draws, losses, goals for, goals against.

+## Results
+The machine learning model provides predictions for the 2024/2025 Serie A season, including points, victories, and team rankings.
+Detailed analysis for overachievers and underachievers is included.